Limit distributions for large P\'{o}lya urns: Resolution of the fundamental differential system

 in a neighborhood of $w=+\infty$, for a suitable complex constant $C_1$.
 The determination of $C_1$ is made by means of local expansions: since $f$ tends to $0$ at $+\infty$, using (\ref{DSL0deI}) and previous equality leads to

-when $w$ tends to $+\infty$, so that boundary conditions (\ref{conditionsBordSystemeMonomial}) lead to the equality $C_1=C_0$.
-Note that this computation makes use of (\ref{conditionsBordSystemeMonomial})'s big-O, of the assumption $1-2m/S<0$ (large urn) and of the relation $S-m=b+c$.
+when $w$ tends to $+\infty$, so that boundary conditions (\ref {conditionsBordSystemeMonomial}) lead to the equality $C_1=C_0$.
+Note that this computation makes use of the big-O in (\ref {conditionsBordSystemeMonomial}), of the assumption $1-2m/S<0$ (large urn) and of the relation $S-m=b+c$.
 Thus, necessarily,

 for any $w$ in a neighborhood of $+\infty$.
-The function $w\to KJ_{m,S,b}(C_0+K^Sw/S)$ is well defined on $\g R_{>0}$ because $C_0<0$ (Proposition \ref{developI}, {\bf 5-}) and $-\pi <\Arg (K^S)<-\pi /2$, so that it is the only maximal solution on $\g R_{>0}$ of Equation (\ref{equaDiffAbelienne}) that satisfies the first equation of (\ref{conditionsBordSystemeMonomial}).
+The function $w\to KJ_{m,S,b}(C_0+K^Sw/S)$ is well defined on $\mathbb {R}_{>0}$ because $C_0<0$ [Proposition \ref{developI}(5)] and $-\pi <\operatorname{arg} (K^S)<-\pi/2$, so that it is the only maximal solution on $\mathbb{R}_{>0}$ of equation (\ref{equaDiffAbelienne}) that satisfies the first equation of (\ref{conditionsBordSystemeMonomial}).
 This shows finally that

 Since $-K^m=\overline K^m$, the same arguments show that, for any $w>0$,